hashicorp/consul-terraform-sync/.release/README.md

 Promotion approvals are gaited by GitHub environments.
 These environments should have been [set up](https://docs.google.com/document/d/14v-KQKhwSsfduJQPaD13GZtHwxIUx0nRDFspKtZAslQ/edit#bookmark=id.ow4jgmydlwsa) when the repo was being onboarded to CRT and will contain a small subset of approvers per product.

-For this repo the environment is - `cts-ent`.
+For this repo the environment is - `cts-oss`.

 ### When you are ready to promote artifacts to staging: